-- undermine Atlantic solidarity by promoting differences between the North American and European Allies, especially on whether, and in what form, the American protection for Western Europe is guaranteed (it could try to exploit SALT for this purpose); - promote Western difficulties in view of the trends of domestic and foreign policy development in Europe (not least at the NATO Northern and Southern flanks) which jeopardise defence capability and readiness within NATO; - exploit more serious disagreements among the Allies about the sharing of the burdens of a continued arms race, especially in view of the signs of economic crisis in the West.
+- 103. The Soviet Union can be expected to apply the following tactics with regard to Allied countries: - undermine Atlantic solidarity by promoting differences between the North American and European Allies, especially on whether, and in what form, the American protection for Western Europe is guaranteed (it could try to exploit SALT for this purpose);

+- exploit difficulties in view of the trends of domestic and foreign policy developments in the Western world which jeopardise defence capability and readiness within NATO; - exploit more serious disagreements among the Allies about the sharing of the burdens of a continued arms race, especially in view of the signs of economic crisis in the West; - attempt to frustrate developments likely to strengthen Western European political or military power: the Soviet Union will no doubt maintain efforts to limit further progress towards a Western European political entity and, even more so, a possible military entity, and try to divert this trend by its advocacy of pan-European security co-operation.